cisocrgroup/pocoweb/README.md

 Pocoweb is a postcorrection tool for (historical) OCR data for the web.
 It is based on [PoCoTo](https://github.com/cisocrgroup/PoCoTo).

+If you encounter any problems, make sure to check the [misc notes]() section on the bottom of this page.

 ## Docker
 Pocoweb can be used and deployed using containers with [docker-compose](https://docs.docker.com/compose/).
 Its main configuration can be found in the [docker-compose.yml](misc/docker/docker-compose.yml) file.